woonsocket/bqbl/docs/rules.md

 * Team starts a QB who was not on any NFL 53-man roster on opening day: **35 points** per QB, awarded only for the first time the QB starts for that team

-* Kurt Warner
+* Unretirements

-    * Rumors from "team sources" that your team wants to sign Kurt Warner: **10 points**
+    * Rumors from "team sources" that your team wants to sign a specific, named quarterback who has officially retired from the NFL: **10 points**

-    * Your team works out Kurt Warner: **20 points**
+    * Your team adds a formerly retired quarterback to the roster: **20 points**

-    * These points may also be awarded for Brett Favre, etc.
+    * Point values are doubled for each time the quarterback has unretired and then re-retired

 * Colin Kaepernick